 Your A zone is the most productive area of your field, it consistently performs well.
 Your C zone, by contrast, is the area of your field that constantly disappoints you.
 It never seems to do well and brings your overall field average down.
 Why would you treat them the same?
 You may be able to cut your cost/ac in the C zone by giving it less fertilizer and seed, allowing crops more room to spread out and grow, but if you do that in your A zone, you would see a decrease in productivity.
 Your A zone wants to be pushed, it needs more nutrients and can handle more seed population than the C zone.

 This is a detailed look of each field, but sometimes you may want a more broad view of your overall operation to make management decisions.
 This is when step number two is valuable, by viewing your Field Productivity Report Card.

 Stay tuned for our next post featuring the Field Productivity Report Card.
-If you don't want to wait, you can download the full series here.

 Find more relevant posts about precision ag on here.